The original Best Friend of Charleston train made its first trip on Christmas Day in 1830.

-The original train made its first trip in 1830.
-Six months later, the Best Friend’s boiler exploded, destroying the engine.
-The replica was built in 1928, from the original blueprints, to recognize the S.C.
+Southern Railway had the Best Friend Replica built in 1928, from the original blueprints, to recognize the S.C.
 Canal and Rail Road Co.’s 100th anniversary.
-The company was chartered by the Legislature to explore connecting Charleston with inland markets via rail.
+The company was chartered in 1828 by the Legislature to explore connecting Charleston with inland markets via rail.

-The Best Friend Train Museum is located at:
+The Best Friend Train Museum

-23 Ann Street
+located at 34 Ann Street